What is Point In Time Assessment?Friday 20th July 2018

-We’ve noticed that the vast majority of schools who are changing their tracking methods, are moving away from linear tracking to a Point-In-Time Assessment (PITA) solution.
+We’ve noticed that most schools who are changing their tracking methods are moving from a linear-based approach to a Point In Time Assessment model.

-Read on to learn how this can help improve your school.
+Read on to learn if this can help you.

 Linear vs PITA

-As you know, many schools employ various numbers of codes and descriptors to record a pupil’s ability within a programme of study.
-In this example I’ve used four: Emerging, Working Towards, At Standards and Greater Depth.
-The PITA model however, will work with any set of codes and descriptors, regardless of how many a school uses.
+As you know, schools use various numbers of codes to describe a pupil’s ability.
+In this example I’ve used four: Working Below Standards, working Towards Standards, working at Expected Standards and working at a stage of Greater Depth.
+The PITA model however, will work with any set of codes and descriptors.

-In a linear model, a school may use At Standards to refer to a pupil having understood the majority of the curriculum.
-This would mean it’s highly unlikely that a pupil could be recorded as At Standards or Greater Depth until the summer term – because, they simply haven’t been taught enough of the curriculum yet, there’s not been enough time!
+In a linear model, a school may use Expected Standards (often described as ‘Secure’) to refer to a pupil having understood the majority of the curriculum.
+This would mean it’s unlikely that a pupil could be recorded as working at Expected Standards or Greater Depth before the summer term because there’s not been enough time to teach enough of the curriculum at that point.
+Therefore, the vast majority of pupils will be recorded in the lower end of the linear scale early in the year.

-So, most pupils will be recorded a Working Towards early in the year, and therefore it becomes very difficult to report the difference in pupils’ abilities until the Spring and Summer terms.
+Some schools, and MATs, have said that this can make it difficult to report the difference in pupils’ abilities until the Spring and Summer terms.

 If a school decides At Standards means that a pupil is working comfortably with what has been taught to date, then they have made the shift to PITA.

-This simple change in philosophy, means that pupils could be deemed as Emerging, Working Towards, At Standards or Greater Depth within any term.
+This simple change in philosophy, means that pupils could be deemed as Below, Working Towards, Expected and Greater Depth within any term.
 Pupils don’t have to cover the majority of the curriculum to be identified as such.

 But what about progress?

-Predict an attainment code (or descriptor) for the end of each term.
-You should apply the knowledge you have of the pupils, including prior attainment and information regarding their emotional and social context etc etc. Then, once you have an outcome of an actual assessment, you simply compare the expected vs the actual to determine if each pupil has made appropriate progress.
+Another option is to predict an attainment code (or descriptor) for the end of each term.
+You should consider the knowledge you have of the pupils, including prior attainment and information regarding their emotional and social context etc. Then, once you have an outcome of an actual assessment, you simply compare the expected vs the actual to determine if each pupil has made the progress you predicted.

 Both of these examples will allow you to analyse progress for each pupil, groups of pupils, the cohort and the whole school.